Treshnish & Haunn Cottages Covid statement

 - In the cottages which don’t have a dishwasher, the crockery, glassware and cutlery will have been put through the farmhouse dishwasher.
 Guests will need to put it away on arrival.
-Pots and pans will be clean but guests may wish to re-wash them in hot soapy water before use.
+Everything else (in the cupboards) will be clean but guests may wish to re-wash them in hot soapy water before use.

 - In the cottages with a dishwasher, you will need to empty the dishwasher and put everything away on arrival.
-Pots and pans will be clean but guests may wish to re-wash them in hot soapy water before use.
+Everything else in the cupboards will be clean but guests may wish to re-wash them in hot soapy water before use.

 - Having brought your own bedlinen, towels with you, the beds will have a fresh duvet, mattress protector and one pillow per person.